Restraining Orders We're With You Every Step of the Way.

-Restraining orders and protective orders are commonly used in cases of family violence, divorce, and even criminal matters.
+Restraining orders and protective orders are commonly used in cases of family violence, divorce and even criminal matters.
 If you are involved in any such conflict, you may need to obtain or contest a restraining order or protective order.
 If so, you can rely on the knowledge and experience you will find at Jeff Gilbert Law Office.
 Whether your legal matter is a civil or criminal one, we can help.
-Our firm has outstanding qualifications, including the highest peer-reviewed rating by Martindale Hubbell®, a respected legal industry organization.
-Led by a former prosecutor, judge, and a proven trial attorney, our team brings professionalism and care to every client.
+Our firm has outstanding qualifications, including the highest peer-reviewed rating through Martindale Hubbell®, a respected legal industry organization.
+Led by a former prosecutor, judge and proven trial attorney, our team brings professionalism and care to every client.

 A restraining order is issued by a judge and outlines what type of conduct the parties on each side of an issue can or cannot engage in.
 These orders may include prohibiting one party from contacting the other to protect family members and/or property from harm.
 Restraining orders are commonly used in Texas divorce cases.